tgpatel025/made-in-india/README.md

 ## TO-DO
 - [ ] Scrape More Online Stores.
 - [ ] Parallel Scrapping.

+## Extra
+- To view how we are scrapping from python, Go to "./web-scrapper-tool/source/main_scrapper.py" and comment line no. 207 and 208.

 **If you encounter any issue and have any suggestion while using code, feel free to contact on yadavyogesh9999@gmail.com or tapan.vach025@gmail.com**